qdraw/starsky/starsky/readme.md

     .\build.ps1
 ```

+__Scroll down for bash__

-### When you see 'build.ps1 cannot be loaded because running scripts is disabled on this system.'
+### Known Windows issue: When you see 'build.ps1 cannot be loaded because running scripts is disabled on this system.'
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.
 Run the following command to enable scripts: